Audio-Project-Workgroup/granular_synth/README.md

 ## Acknowledgments

 - Born from connections made at [ADC 24](https://audio.dev/archive/adc24-bristol/), Granade exists thanks to the Audio-Project-Workgroup's initiative to unite developers with shared interests.
-Special appreciation to all who contributed their time into it.
+Special appreciation to all the people who contributed their time into it.